 Cornelius Hispalus expelled from the city [Rome] the Chaldeans and ordered them to leave Italy within ten days and not to attempt to sell their foreign knowledge.
 The same Hispalus banished the Judeans, because they attempted to transmit their sacred rites to the Romans, and he abolished their individual and communal altars.

 Epitome of Paris (fourth century CE [?])

 Cn.
-Cornelius Hispalus, praetor peregrinus when of M. Popilius Laenas and L. Calpurnius were consuls, ordered the Chaldeans by an edict to leave the city and Italy within ten days, since by a false interpretation of the stars they perturbed petty and foolish minds, making profit from their lies.
+Cornelius Hispalus, praetor peregrinus when M. Popilius Laenas and L. Calpurnius were consuls, ordered the Chaldeans by an edict to leave the city and Italy within ten days, since by a false interpretation of the stars they perturbed petty and foolish minds, making profit from their lies.
 The same praetor forced the Judeans, who attempted to infect the customs [of Romans] with the cult of Jupiter Sabazius, to return to their homes.